public-accountability/littlesis-main/README.md

 To see the script's features run: ```./littlesis help ```

-Although not necessary, it is suggested to create a launcher script it.
-You can place it in ~/bin, /usr/local/bin or any suitable location on your path.
+Although not necessary, it is suggested to create symlink for `littlesis`: `sudo ln -s ./littlesis /usr/local/bin/littlesis`

-    ``` sh
-    #!/bin/sh
-    cd /path/to/this/repo || exit 1
-    ./littlesis $@
-    ```

 ## Installation Steps